23W-GBAC/udehadaeze/automationBlog.md

 # Blog Post 1: Inception of the BMI Calculator Project

-I am glad to Welcome you to Ada's BMI Calculator Blog Series!
+I am delighted to welcome you to Ada's BMI Calculator Blog Series!
 In this series, we'll delve into the journey of creating an innovative online BMI calculator.
 To kick things off, let's explore the inception of this exciting project and the motivations behind it.

 **The Idea:**